kip93/cp437-tools/README.md

 <img src="screenshots/read-meta.png" width="256" alt="meta output"/>

+### cp437-remove-meta

+Takes a file and creates a copy without its metadata.

 ### cp437-to-txt

 Simply strips metadata and maps CP437 to UTF-8.
 Takes an optional argument to